 Our main programmes are:

-- Scholarships called 'OWSD Fellowships' for women scientists from least developed countries to study for Postgraduate (PhD) degrees in another developing country
+- Fellowships, including scholarships for women scientists from least developed countries to study for Postgraduate (PhD) degrees in another developing country, and grants for early career women scientists to support the purchase of equipment and other expenses needed to carry out their research

 - Awards to recognise and celebrate early career women scientists who have made significant contributions to research and education in their scientific field